 19601 W. Broadway Road, Buckeye

 If you are looking for a pumpkin patch in the west valley, consider the Rocker 7 Farm Patch in Buckeye.
 They have a corn maze, a pumpkin patch, sunflower field, hay rides, and more!
 You are welcome to bring your own food.
 Admission is $9 on Friday, $10 on weekends; children in diapers are free.
-Click here for the details and photos.
+Read our full review here!

 Tolmachoff Farms Pumpkin Days & Corn Maze